apache/calcite/example/csv/TUTORIAL.md

 hundred lines of Java code are sufficient to provide full SQL query capability.

-Optiq-csv also serves as a template for building adapters to other data formats.
+CSV also serves as a template for building adapters to other data formats.
 Even though there are not many lines of code, it covers several important concepts:
 * user-defined schema using SchemaFactory and Schema interfaces;